 The 'Ruler' button in the toolbar allows you to draw or mark lines on t You can also draw a 'path' containing more than one segment.
 Click t would like to start the path, and then each point to make a new segm using the 'Delete Last' and 'Delete All' buttons.
-To end a path, double performance, calculated from the boat polar.
-Such as VMG upwind and downwind, for current wind conditions.
-If you uncheck the "From instruments" box, you can click on the race area, to get the wind speed and direction at that spot and time determined by the weather slider, or type in your desired values.

-Chat
+To end a path, double Chat

 You can chat with other players online by switching to the chat tab, w input box at the bottom, and hit Enter or click Send to send the mess the Chat list.
-If you want to have more than one Chatroom onen at the
+If you want to have more than one Chatroom onen at th